Skip to main content

 My last FHL year was 2024/25.
 Does that push back when digital filing starts for me?

-No, and this one feels like it should, which is why people get caught.
+The timing is not pushed back for that reason, even though it can feel as if it should be.
 Whether you’re mandated from April 2026 comes down to the gross income on that same 2024/25 return, FHL pages and all.
-The regime ending and digital filing starting are just two clocks ticking side by side.
+The regime ending and digital filing starting are separate changes.

 Do I still need software with an FHL setting?